sccn/sccn.github.io/workshops/Symposium_SIESTA_2025.md

 Registration
 ---------------------
 There is no cost.
-However, if you want to be covered for lunch, please send an email to [Adrien](mailto:adrien.romain.marque@gmail.com).
+However, if you want lunch, please email [Adrien](mailto:adrien.romain.marque@gmail.com).

 Location
 -------